pockerman/qubit-notes/ml/2025-05-05-ml-model-compression.md

 Although in general large models are exepected to have better accuracy, there cases where we can trade a bit of accuracy with a significantly smaller model.
-Compressing an ML model is sometimes the only viable way in order to deploy this model.
+Compressing an ML model is sometimes the only viable way in order to deploy it.
 Comression techniques include:

 - <a href="https://pytorch.org/tutorials/intermediate/pruning_tutorial.html">Model pruning</a>